 Together with Holger and Antonio, the three took on the challenge of deciding which applications would fit most with the initiative's goals and requirements, offering the most potential for the IOTA ecosystem.

 We are happy to announce that the following five projects have been selected to receive support and monthly funding in the next five months:

-A service DAO, organizing creatives, writers and designers in the IOTA community into a service agency that bundles talent and expertise of its members to deliver outstanding content to projects.
+- IOTA Content Creator DAO (Discord invite, Twitter): A service DAO that organizes creatives, writers, and designers in the IOTA community into a service agency that bundles the talent and expertise of its members to deliver outstanding content to projects.

 The subsequent Ideathon will continue to follow a process laid out in the Ideathon Path Forward document.

 Setting up the DAOs

 Based on their proposal, each of these DAOs will receive a monthly budget from the €100,000 grant.
 The DAOs can use the funding to achieve their goals and are free to distribute their funds internally as deemed most useful.
 Any decision on how to use the funds should be taken internally by the DAO members, using DAO governance methods, proposals, and voting mechanisms.

 Funds will be handled inside the DAOs in a decentralized fashion.
 The DAOs will receive the monthly payout to their multi-signature wallet (a wallet that can only spend funds if a certain number of different DAO members co-sign and accept a transaction).